bic-berkeley/psych-214-fall-2016/pca_solution.rst

 positive or negative amplitude of the time course come about?

-As a hint while you are thinking, get the mean over time from the image data (mean over the last axis), and show the middle slice (slicing over the third axis):
+As a hint while you are thinking, get the mean over time from the image data (mean over the last axis), and show the middle plane (slicing over the third axis):

 .. nbplot::

     >>> #- Make the mean volume (mean over the last axis)
-    >>> #- Show the middle slice (slicing over the third axis)
+    >>> #- Show the middle plane (slicing over the third axis)
     >>> mean_vol = data.mean(axis=-1)
     >>> plt.imshow(mean_vol[:, :, 14], cmap='gray')
     <...>

-Display the middle slice (slicing over the third dimension) for the second principal component volume.
+Display the middle plane (slicing over the third dimension) for the second principal component volume.

 Looking at the principal component plot - what kind of changes over time does